gagibran/udemy-java-the-complete-java-developer-course/README.md

 We get errors if we try to create a `Gear` object without first creating a `Gearbox` object.

 Since we don't actually want any other classes accessing an inner class, in this case, we can just make it private and instantiate it inside `Gearbox`.
-By doing that, we `main()` won't be able to create instances of `Gear` anymore:
+By doing that, the `main()` won't be able to create instances of `Gear` anymore:

 ```java
 package com.fridaynightsoftwares;